Transparency Disclosure — We may receive a referral fee for products purchased through the links on our site…Read More.

 • Rotating your mattress – Sleeping on one side of the bed can cause sagging in that area, so a simple solution is to rotate your mattress 180 degrees every so often.
 This can give any sagging some time to breathe and decompress.

-• Flipping your mattress – Sometimes flipping the entire bed over can provide you with a new, indent-free surface.
+• Flipping your mattress – Sometimes flipping the bed over can provide you with a new, indent-free surface.
 Only do this if your bed has a flippable construction, though, as regular beds are designed with the comfort layers on top, and the support layers below.

 • Change your foundation or frame – If your mattress sits on top of a weak foundation or frame, this could exacerbate sagging.
 This is especially true if your frame has wider slots that allow parts of the mattress to sink through.
 Some companies will also list what type of foundation is best for their mattress.
+Explore the best bed frames here.

 • Change where/how you sleep – A last resort is to try and change how you yourself use your mattress.
 It might be time to switch to the other side of the bed, or try sleeping in a different position.
 We also want to note that jumping on the bed could cause quicker sagging, so it might be time to do away with any nightly pillow fights.